doublecurry/gopay-sub-patcher/README.md

 ## Project Content

-- `checkout-link-only.js`: A simplified version that only outputs key session information and the billing link.
+- `checkout-link-only.js`: outputs key session information and the billing link.

 - `gopay-long-link.js`: A version with process prompts for easy observation of requests and return results.